michaelmarzec/michaelmarzec.github.io/_posts/2022-03-28-basicattentiontoken-predictiveanalysis.md

 I performed this evaluation using the date range of 1/1/2021 to 2/28/2022 but developed the solution with the intention to eventually progress it to an automated pipeline that provides daily updates of each strategy.

 I presumed that I receive a distribution of 100 BAT on the first of every month.
-This is a huge exaggeration of my monthly distributions and assumes a consistent monthly amount, but it’s more fun to work with large numbers (and see future efforts for additional related thoughts).
+This is a huge exaggeration of my monthly distributions and assumes a consistent monthly amount, but it’s more fun to work with large numbers (and see Future Efforts for additional related thoughts).

-Using ‘Open’ and ‘Close’ pricing for stock market analysis can be a bit more clear cut as the market opens and closes at 9:30am and 4pm est. I used daily close prices for BAT and Bitcoin, which approximately represents midnight and 12:01am, respectively.
+Using ‘Open’ and ‘Close’ pricing for stock market analysis can be a bit more clear cut as the market opens and closes at 9:30am and 4pm EST. I used daily close prices for BAT and Bitcoin, which approximately represents midnight and 12:01am, respectively.
 I expand in my Future Efforts section, but for this to become a reliable measure of ROI, I would either need to automate any executed trades to occur at midnight or adjust my analysis to use whatever time of day I would prefer to manually trade at.

 ### Data Extraction